gmarmstrong/vim-muse/README.md

 3. Restart Vim
 4. Enter `:PlugInstall`

 Use `:PlugUpdate` to update to the latest release.
-Install [nltk](http://www.nltk.org/) for syllable support.
+Run `./setup.sh` for syllable support.

 ## Usage